Effects unit: Stompboxes

-Stompboxes are small plastic or metal chassis which usually lie on the floor or in a pedalboard to be operated by the user's feet.
+Stompboxes are small plastic or metal chassis that usually lie on the floor or in a pedalboard to be operated by the user's feet.
 Pedals are often rectangle-shaped, but there are a range of other shapes (e.g., the circular Fuzz Face).
 Typical simple stompboxes have a single footswitch, one to three potentiometers for controlling the effect, and a single LED that indicates if the effect is on.
 A typical distortion or overdrive pedal's three potentiometers, for example, control the level or intensity of the distortion effect, the tone of the effected signal and the output level of the effected signal.
 Depending on the type of pedal, the potentiometers may control different parameters of the effect.
 For a chorus effect, for example, the knobs may control the depth and speed of the effect.
 Complex stompboxes may have multiple footswitches, many knobs, additional switches or buttons that are operated with the fingers, and an alphanumeric LED display that indicates the status of the effect with short acronyms (e.g., DIST for "distortion").